-Whisky is one of the world's best-known spirits, and Scotch whisky the most famous, and most appreciated.
-Walk into any bar in any country and ask for a 'Scotch', and the bartender will immediately understand and invariably produce one – hopefully genuine!
+Whisky is one of the world's best-known spirits, and Scotch whisky the most famous.
+Walk into any bar in any country and ask for a 'Scotch', and the bartender will immediately know what you mean.

 What is whisky?

 All spirit has to age for at least three years in oak casks in Scotland before it can be called Scotch whisky, and can only be sold at a minimum 40% alcohol by volume (abv).
 Whiskies can be stored in Sherry wood, that is oak casks in which Sherry has matured, which can impart their flavour to the spirit.
-After maturation and bottling, the now empty cask can be coopered and reused, but second and subsequent fills will give much less influence.
+After maturation and bottling, the now empty cask can be coopered and reused, but second and third fills will give a less pronounced oak effect.

 Islay is an island off the west coast of Scotland.
 Traditionally pungent, smoky, medicinal and intense, Islay malts take their characteristics from the peat used to dry the barley, and their proximity to the sea.
-Try The Society's Exhibition Single Islay 21 Year Old Malt Whisky, a fine example from a distillery that begins with a 'B' and is pronounceable (purchase conditions prevent us from revealing its identity).
+Try The Society's Exhibition Islay Single Malt Scotch Whisky 8 Years Old.

 From the northern half of the country, these malts are elegant and well flavoured.
 Speysides, from the banks of the river Spey, are the sweetest of all Highland malts.
 They tend to have more complex, fruity tones and a richness and delicacy.
-Try The Society's 8 Year Old Speyside Malt Whisky, a blend of different malts, or The Society's 12 year old Exhibition Single Speyside Malt Whisky, which has a fruity palate and a long, mellow finish.
+Try The Society's Exhibition Speyside Single Malt Scotch Whisky 12 Years Old.

 These are drier than their Highland counterparts.
 They are usually lighter and slightly more spirity.